According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 If it’s a new consumer, they can select the second option.
 If it’s a loyal consumer, they can select the first.
 This hits two birds with one stone – acquiring new consumers and rewarding loyal ones.

 #5.
-Build a well-knit tribe with loyalty programs and community activities
+Build a well-knit tribe with loyalty programs using QR Codes for beauty brands

 According to Bond’s loyalty report, 70% of consumers are more likely to recommend a brand with a good loyalty program.